Charlene DeLuca, MD

 Dr. Charlene DeLuca offers something rare in the medical world: the luxury of time.
 As a concierge physician, she spends one to two hours with each patient on a visit.
 Her patients can request unlimited visits.
 And she’s always available to them on her cell phone.

-“My counterparts in traditional medicine are challenged by time and restrictions,” Dr. DeLuca says.
-“Because I can limit my number, we have the benefit of time and more personalized care.”
+“My days of traditional medicine were challenged by time and restrictions,” Dr. DeLuca says.
+“Now, I can limit my number, which allows me the benefit of giving more time and personalized care.”

 Years ago, when Dr. DeLuca was beginning her medical training at Brown, she had a conversation with her father that shaped her approach to care.
 Her father, a pediatrician, worried that the best days of medicine were behind them.
 His practice had included house calls and long, personal visits with his patients.
 But that style of medicine was becoming a thing of the past.